35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 9. You’ve Got Another Thing Comin’ By Judas Priest

-I find this 1982 metal song as an easy piece to learn and master.
+I find this 1982 metal song to be an easy piece to learn and master.
 It has that catchy duh-duh-duh intro that will have you headbanging even before the song gets to the first verse.
 The song also provides a very carefree and happy feeling that you’ll be compelled to play this Judas Priest song over and over.
 It is a very nice piece for aspiring metal guitarists to learn.

 Popular Related Articles: 17 Fuzz Pedals You Gotta Check Out